Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Related work

+Fact-checking organizations operate under various models, with some affiliated with larger media organizations, universities, or functioning independently \cite{slijepvcevic2021media}.
+Many fact-checking organizations are small non-profits, and monetization remains a significant challenge.
+While some benefit from the resources of established media companies, independent fact-checkers often struggle with sustainable funding \cite{graves2016rise}.
+Financing sources include charitable foundations, individual donations, and in some cases, partnerships with tech companies like Meta and Google \cite{slijepvcevic2021media,lelo2022rise}.
+A few outlets have managed to generate revenue through broadcast partnerships or by providing professional services and training \cite{graves2016rise}.

-Many, if not most, fact-checking organizations are signatories to the IFCN Code of Principles \footnote{\url{https://ifcncodeofprinciples.poynter.org/know-more/the-commitments-of-the-code-of-principles}}.
+Many fact-checking organizations are signatories to the IFCN Code of Principles, which outlines standards for non-partisanship, fairness, transparency, and accountability \cite{ifcn2024signatories}.
 Indeed, being a signatory to the IFCN code of principles is required to participate in Meta's third-party fact-checking program.

 Fact-checking resources are unevenly distributed across the globe.
 North America, Europe, and Australia have more fact-checking organizations than other regions of the world, although the difference is decreasing \cite{stencelMisinformation2023}.
-English remains the most-resourced language: 47.51\% of fact-checking organizations in the IFCN use English.\footnote{We counted all 181 verified fact-checking organizations in IFCN, and 86 of them are using English.
-The second and third most-used languages are Spanish and French with only 11 and 10 organizations respectively.} This stands in stark contrast to the global distribution of people and Internet users in the world \cite{graham2012featured}.
+English remains the most-resourced language: 33.1\% of fact-checks in our dataset are English.
+This stands in stark contrast to the global distribution of people and Internet users in the world \cite{graham2012featured}.